Chechekhins/scParadise/docs/theory.rst

 Example
 -------
 Suppose we evaluate the performance of a T cell detection model, and we obtain the following metrics:
-* Precision: 0.85 (the model correctly identifies 85% of the T cells)
+* Precision: 0.85 (85% of predicted T cells are actually T cells)
 * Recall: 0.75 (the model correctly identifies 75% of all actual T cells)

 .. math::